Cyphrme/Coze/README.md

 - `cad` is `LSgWE4vEfyxJZUTFaRaB2JdEclORdZcm4UVH9D8vVto`.
 - `czd` is `d0ygwQCGzuxqgUq1KsuAtJ8IBu0mkgAcKpUJzuX075M`.

-Any mutation of `pay` via `can` must occur before verification and calls to verification functions must ignore `can` if present.
+Signing and verification functions must not mutate `pay`.
+Any mutation of `pay` via `can` must occur by canon related functions.

 ### Coze and Binaries
 The canonical digest of a binary file may simply be the digest of the file.
 The